Blizzard of January 1881

-The Blizzard of January 1881 (17–20 January 1881) was one of the most severe blizzards ever to hit the southern parts of the United Kingdom.
+The southern parts of the United Kingdom were hit by a severe blizzard from 17 to 20 January 1881.

 On 17 January 1881, a low pressure system rapidly developed in the English Channel.
 The snowfalls began on the 17th in the southwest and as the system deepened as it moved through the Channel, a gale force easterly developed over southern parts with heavy blizzards and drifting snow.
 The blizzard paralysed all transport, communication, trade and industries.
 Hundreds of miles of rail track were blocked by drifting snow, dozens of feet high in places.
 Even in central London, there were 3-foot drifts in places.
 Around 100 people are believed to have died as a result of the blizzard.
 The storm was accompanied by extreme cold.

 Temperatures

 The severity of the frosts was remarkable and they were probably second only to those that occurred during February 1895 in intensity and length.
-The Central England temperature for the period of 8th to 27th was -4.4C.
+The Central England temperature for the period of 8th to 27th was −4.4 °C.

 Note that, due to non-standard exposures, many of the contemporary reported temperatures are no longer accepted by the Meteorological Office.